-The County DEO (formerly WDACS), Los Angeles County Probation, and the County Office of Diversion and Reentry (ODR) have also partnered to create and implement the Innovative Employment Solutions (INVEST) program to prepare adults on Probation for permanent employment along a career pathway.
+WDACS, Los Angeles County Probation, and the County Office of Diversion and Reentry (ODR) have partnered to create and implement the INVEST program to prepare adults on Probation for permanent employment along a career pathway.
 To support INVEST, Probation has invested \$4.75 million a year in SB 678 funding in the County AJCCs to provide specialized workforce development services delivered by AJCCs.
-As part of the Prison-to-Employment planning process to expand INVEST services to Adult Probationers, the DEO (formerly WDACS), Los Angeles County Probation along with the County Office of Diversions (ODR) worked with the LA City WDB to expand INVEST to LA City WorkSource Centers.
+As part of the Prison-to-Employment planning process to expand INVEST services to Adult Probationers, WDACS, Los Angeles County Probation along with the County Office of Diversions (ODR) worked with the LA City WDB to expand INVEST to LA City WorkSource Centers.
 This expansion allowed the INVEST program to maximize intensive supportive services provided to the justice-involved population.
 The expansion also maximized opportunities for participants to access sector-pathway partnerships such as the Career Expansion, Inc. program, which provides justiceinvolved individuals Building Trades Pre- Apprenticeship Multi-Craft Core Curriculum (MC3) 130-hour construction training.
 This training creates a pathway to registered apprenticeships and careers in the trades.
 As part of the INVEST program, Career Development Specialists and Business Services Representatives work in partnership with Probation Officers who are co-located at select AJCCs.
-AJCC and Probation staff have received National Institute of Corrections Offender Workforce Development Specialist training on evidence-based practices in assisting former offenders into the workforce.
-AJCC staff and Probation Officers conduct regular INVEST outreach and recruitment at Probation Area Offices and work together to prepare and train probationers for employment, provide job retention incentives, and support career advancement.
+AJCC and Probation staff have received National Institute of Corrections Offender Workforce Development Specialist training on evidence-based practices in assisting former offenders into the workforce, AJCC staff and Probation Officers conduct regular INVEST outreach and recruitment at Probation Area Offices and work together to prepare and train probationers for employment, provide job retention incentives, and support career advancement.